SAP-samples/cloud-dqm-sample-payloads/README.md

 ![sample7](/images/sample7.jpg)

-* Enter the application URL from your welcome email for the applicationURL variable.
+* Enter the application URL for your HCP account.
+You find this URL for our service for your HCP account by:
+   *  Pre-requisite: You've already enabled our service (Data Quality Microservices) in the HCP Services Cockpit...
+   *  Select "Subscriptions" in the left hand menu in the HCP Cockpit
+   *  Select the "dqmmicro" Application link under the "Subscribed Java Applications" section of the page.
+   *  You'll find the application URL for your account on this page.
+Copy and past that into this variable.
-* Enter the OAuth Access Token from your welcome email for the oauthAccessToken variable, if applicable.
+* Enter the OAuth Access Token into the variable "oauthAccessToken" (by default all examples are setup to use OAuth in the headers)
+   *  NOTE:  You can find instructions in the documentation for how to setup your OAuth Client in HCP and how to generate a token to use in Postman.
+See this section:  https://uacp2.hana.ondemand.com/viewer/1e649b6da162465db21c818291f7ed3a/latest/en-US/f891afcaae9b40d3aa23d7be8ae08371.html

-Obtaining a Basic Authentication token
+Obtaining a Basic Authentication Variable Value (IF you want to use Basic Authentication instead of OAuth)
 --------------------------------------
-NOTE: Skip to the next section if you are using oAuth.
+NOTE: Skip to the next section if you are using OAuth.

-* Close the Manage Environments window.
-When you have the token, go back to the Manage Environments window and proceed with entering values for the variables.
+NOTE:  The HANA Cloud Platform, and thus our service, by default uses the SAP ID Service as it's identity provider.
+So that means for basic authentication with our service you would use your:
+   *  Customer/Partner:  S-user or P-user ID and password.
+If you don't have one or don't know, you can create an account here: http://scn.sap.com/welcome -> there is a “Join Us” link
+   *  SAP Employee:  user your internal network ID (E.g. I or D number and password)

+NOTE (wow there's a lot of notes):  Basic Authentication requires that a base-64 encoded string, based on your username and password, are supplied in the header.
+So to keep things relatively simple the instructions here tell you how to use Postman to generate the base-64 encoded variable value you'll use in your variable.

 * Expand one of the collections and select any of the samples.
 (Do not click Save while in the sample.
 You are here to obtain a token only.)